 The only medication kept and administered within school are those prescribed specifically for a pupil and would require administering 4 x a day or long term health needs only at the request of the parent/guardian and with the consent of the Head Teacher.

-Records of administration of medicines will be kept in the school office.
+Records of administration of medicines will be kept on Medical Tracker software.

 No member of staff should administer any medicines unless a request form has been completed by the parent/guardian.